unexpectedjs/expect-the-unexpected/README.md

 expect('').to.be.empty();
 ```

-The above two examples will work without changes.
+The two above examples will work without changes.

 ### 6: not to throw

-Unexpected decided to deprecate matching on the error message when
+Unexpected decided to deprecate matching of the error message when
 asserting that a function did not throw an exception.
 We felt that it
 was awkward, and that it was unclear what the intention was.